GSA/digitalgov.gov/content/posts/2015-11-16-the-content-corner-user-research-for-complex-systems.md

   - UX
 ---

 My office is preparing to embark on a complete [redesign](https://www.WHATEVER/2015/02/27/foreignassistance-govs-redesign-using-agile-methodology-to-keep-users-in-mind/) of a 10-year-old system that averages 20,000 users a month.
 The success and adoption of the new system design and the product as a whole will be heavily determined by how well our team translates users’ needs.
-Providing a good [user experience](https://www.WHATEVER/2015/02/13/institutionalizing-user-experience-building-usability-into-your-organization/) will also play a critical role in reducing struggles long-time users may encounter with a new system. {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/11/600-x-400-Modern-laptop-on-technology-exhibition-zhudifeng-iStock-Thinktock-536196251.jpg" alt="Modern laptop on technology exhibition" %}
+Providing a good [user experience](https://www.WHATEVER/2015/02/13/institutionalizing-user-experience-building-usability-into-your-organization/) will also play a critical role in reducing struggles long-time users may encounter with a new system. {{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/11/600-x-400-Modern-laptop-on-technology-exhibition-zhudifeng-iStock-Thinktock-536196251.jpg" alt="Modern laptop on technology exhibition" caption="" >}}

 Note: Due to the early stages of this project and various procurement concerns, I am leaving out some of the specifics but still felt that this practical discussion of user research could be beneficial.